ryanbond/rapi_doc/README.md

 will remove the documentation thus generated.

 `rake rapi_doc:distclean`
-will remove the documentation and also the config files created by the "rapi_doc:setup"
+will remove the documentation and also the config files created by the `rake rapi_doc:setup`

 Markup Reference